temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals-external/README.md

 After you have created a handle, you can see there is some logic to make and deliver the pizzas.
 Once that is done successfully, we will now send our Signal.

 1. Edit the `fulfillOrderWorkflow.ts` file and using `pizzaWorkflowHandle`, send the `fulfillOrderSignal`, using the appropriate boolean to indicate that the order was successfully completed.
-2. In the `catch` part of this function, which indicates that there was something wrong with making or delivering the Pizzas, send the `fulfillOrderSignal`, using the appropriate boolean to indicate that the order has failed.
+2. In the `catch` part of this function, which indicates that there was something wrong with making or delivering the pizzas, send the `fulfillOrderSignal`, using the appropriate boolean to indicate that the order has failed.
 3. Save the file.

 ## Part E: Start the Workflow that Signals